 Students must select wisely in Year 10 and work hard on their Senior subjects from the very beginning of Year 11.
-Subject changes will not be as flexible as they have been in the past.
+Subject changes can be very challenging due to varied timelines of assessment completion.
 The units are NOT semester based so that depending on the subject, Unit 1 will be completed by March or May of Year 11 and Unit 2 will be completed by June or September.
-Census dates with subject changes will be strictly adhered to and no subject changes will be entered after Unit 2 (2020).
+Census dates with subject changes will be strictly adhered to and no subject changes will be entered after Unit 2 (2022).
 This is because QCAA counts Units 3 and 4 as a required pair which must both be completed to gain credit.
 Unit 3 will commence in July of Year 11 in some subjects so the window available for subject changes will be very small.